When Importance Sampling Misallocates Credit: Asymmetric Ratios for Outcome-Supervised RL: Experimental Details

 \paragraph{Evaluation.} We follow standard practice~\citep{ProRL, Archer} and report both \textit{avg@K} and \textit{pass@K} metrics.
 For benchmarks with fewer samples (AIME24/25 and AMC23), we set $K=64$.
 For LiveCodeBench v6, we use $K=16$; for LiveCodeBench v5 and Minerva Math, $K=8$; and for MATH-500 and OlympiadBench, $K=4$.
-To ensure fair and accurate evaluation, we adopt the official verification functions from both DeepScaleR and \texttt{Math-Verify}\footnote{\url{https://github.com/huggingface/Math-Verify}} for mathematical problems, following the protocol in~\citet{Skywork-OR1}.
+To ensure fair and accurate evaluation, we adopt the official verification functions from both DeepScaleR and Math-Verify\footnote{\url{https://github.com/huggingface/Math-Verify}} for mathematical problems, following the protocol in~\citet{Skywork-OR1}.

-\paragraph{Implementation Details.} For training data, we use a mixture of DeepScaleR-Preview-Dataset~\citep{DeepScaleR}, Skywork-OR1-RL-Data~\citep{Skywork-OR1}, and DAPO~\citep{DAPO} for mathematical tasks.
+\paragraph{Implementation Details.} For training data, we use a mixture of DeepScaleR-Preview-Dataset~\citep{DeepScaleR}, Skywork-OR1-RL-Data~\citep{Skywork-OR1}, and DAPO-Math-17K~\citep{DAPO} for \DSOneB on mathematical tasks.
+For \QFourB, \QEightB, and \QThirtyB, we directly use DAPO-Math-17K for training.
 For coding, we employ DeepCoder~\citep{DeepCoder}, CodeContests~\citep{CodeContests}, and CodeForces~\citep{CodeForces} datasets.
 All datasets are cleaned and filtered following the preprocessing protocol of~\citet{Archer}.
 After filtering, the mathematical dataset contains 70.8k samples, while the coding dataset contains 8.9k samples.
-The clipping ranges of DAPO and \ourmethod are set to $\varepsilon_{\text{low}} = 0.2$ and $\varepsilon_{\text{high}} = 0.28$.
-All experiments are conducted on 8 NVIDIA H800 GPUs, with each full training run taking approximately 7 days.
+The clipping ranges of GRPO and \ourmethod are set to $\varepsilon = 0.2$.
+The KL divergence is incorporated as an explicit loss term (k3 estimator) with coefficient $\beta=0.001$, and all baselines use the same KL implementation to ensure that observed differences in entropy and stability are not caused by KL.
+For each prompt, 16 responses are sampled with a temperature of 1.0.
+We use a max response length of 32,768 tokens for \DSOneB, 8,192 for \QFourB and \QThirtyB, and 6,144 for \QEightB.
+Experiments of 1.5B, 4B, and 8B LLMs are conducted on 8 NVIDIA H800 GPUs and \QThirtyB is trained with 32 NVIDIA H800 GPUs.